mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 <em><strong>This post is still a work in progress; in particular, its concrete practically is yet to be seen from implementation experiments.</strong></em>

 <em><strong>TL;DR:</strong> in this blog post we take a typical CNN deep learning model and go through a series of steps that enable both training and prediction to instead be done on encrypted data.</em>

-Using deep learning to analysis images through [convolutional neural networks](http://cs231n.github.io/) (CNNs) has gained enormous popularity over the last few years due to their success in out-performing many other approaches on this and related tasks.
+Using deep learning to analyse images through [convolutional neural networks](http://cs231n.github.io/) (CNNs) has gained enormous popularity over the last few years due to their success in out-performing many other approaches on this and related tasks.

-One recent application took the form of [skin cancer detection](http://www.nature.com/nature/journal/v542/n7639/full/nature21056.html), where anyone can quickly take a photo of a skin lesions using a mobile phone app and have it analysed with "performance on par with [..] experts" (see the [associated video](https://www.youtube.com/watch?v=toK1OSLep3s) for a demo).
+One recent application took the form of [skin cancer detection](http://www.nature.com/nature/journal/v542/n7639/full/nature21056.html), where anyone can quickly take a photo of a skin lesion using a mobile phone app and have it analysed with "performance on par with [..] experts" (see the [associated video](https://www.youtube.com/watch?v=toK1OSLep3s) for a demo).
 Having access to a large set of clinical photos played a key part in training this model -- a data set that could be considered sensitive.

 Which brings us to privacy and eventually [secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) (MPC): how many applications are limited today due to the lack of access to data?
 In the above case, could the model be improved by letting anyone with a mobile phone app contribute to the training data set?
 And if so, how many would volunteer given the risk of exposing personal health related information?